amirahnasihah/frontend-development/04-intro-to-algorithms/03-string-algorithms/questions.md

 In this representation, each row corresponds to a specific combination of `i` (position in `originalString`) and `j` (position in `targetString`).
 The columns show the characters being compared in each iteration of the inner loop.

+## Strings Question 2 - Reverse Word Order

+Reverse the word order in a string?
+(Implement the `array.reverse()` function for string)

+Example 1:
+Input String: Talentlabs, Output: sbaltnelaT

+Example 2:
+Input Array: Hello, Output: olleH

+### What is your solution?

 # String as Arrays Algorithm Problems in JS